avajs/typescript/README.md

 		"typescript": {
 			"rewritePaths": {
 				"src/": "build/"
+			},
+			"compile": true
 		}
 	}
 }
-}
 ```

 Both keys and values of the `rewritePaths` object must end with a `/`.
-Paths are relative to your project directory.
+Paths are relative to your project directory.\
+You can enable compilation via the `compile` property.
+It is recommended to set it to `false` when running `ts` in a watcher mode.

 Output files are expected to have the `.js` extension.